Ronald L. Davis

 Mr. Smoot serves as Director and Chief Counsel for the Police Benevolent & Protective Association of Illinois (“PB&PA”) and the Police Benevolent Labor Committee (“PBLC”).
 In those capacities he is responsible for administering the provision of legal services for over 7,500 legal defense plan participants.

-Mr. Smoot also serves as the elected Treasurer of the National Association of Police Organizations (“NAPO”), a national law enforcement advocacy group representing over 250,000 police officers.
+Mr. Smoot also serves as Area Vice President of the National Association of Police Organizations (“NAPO”), a national law enforcement advocacy group representing over 250,000 police officers.
 He has served on the Advisory Committee for the National Law Enforcement Officers’ Rights Center in Washington, D.C. since 1996.
 He is a member of the Advisory Committee at the Chicago-Kent College of Law’s Annual Illinois Public Sector Labor Relations Law Program.
 He also serves on the Use of Force Advisory Committee, the Police Pursuit Advisory Committee, the Racial Profiling Advisory Committee, and the Task Force on Police Integrity for the Illinois Law Enforcement Training and Standards Board.
 Smoot speaks regularly at state, national, and international forums regarding community policing, public safety, and public employee labor issues.
 A proud veteran himself, Smoot has also been a featured speaker at the National Academy of Arbitrators and several CLE programs regarding the Rights of Military Employees.

 Mr. Smoot was selected for inclusion in Super Lawyers & Rising Stars 2008 & 2009 and has been recognized as one of the “Top Employment & Labor Attorneys in Illinois” by the publishers of Chicago magazine.
 He served as a police and public safety policy advisor to the Obama-Biden Presidential Transition Team.
 Mr. Smoot was a Member of the Executive Session on Policing and Public Safety at the Kennedy School of Government, Harvard University 2008-2014.
 He also holds several Certificates in Police Union Leadership from the Harvard Law School.